iamaayushrivastava/Advanced-Compiler-Engg-With-LLVM/LoweringToLLVMIR/README.md

 Step 1.
 Open your terminal

-STep 2.
+Step 2.
 Navigate to the directory containing the `run.sh` file

     cd LoweringToLLVMIR